TheNikolaMilosavljevic/osticket-prereqs/README.md

 <p>
 <a href="https://imgbox.com/EaNuqvHS" target="_blank"><img src="https://images2.imgbox.com/77/35/EaNuqvHS_o.jpg" alt="image host"/></a>
 </p>
 Step 14: Download and Install Heidisql using this link, https://www.heidisql.com/download.php, launch Heidisql and click new in the bottom left corner, use the password you used when installing mysql.
-Create a new database called osticket by right clicking "unnamed" and scroll to new and clcik "database".
-Go back to the osticket page and type into the database section the databse information you just created.
+Create a new database called osticket by right clicking "unnamed" and scroll to new and click "database".
+Go back to the osticket page and type into the database section the databse information you just created and click "install now" in the osticket webpage.
+After install it should load a congratulations page.
+This means OSticket loaded onto the server you just created successfully.
 <p>
 <br />